 Interior design places a high value on colors and how it affects people.
 Fast food restaurants typically use red and orange in their color scheme to encourage an eat-and-go dynamic.
 Conversely, greens and blues are used in bedrooms to foster rest and relaxation.

 Colors, textures, shapes and the placement of furnishings all generate an emotional and psychological response in people.
-Interior design utilizes that knowledge to create environments designed toward safety, productivity or a feeling of security, while facilitating easy movement throughout.
+Nordic style living and furniture utilizes that knowledge to create environments designed toward safety, productivity or a feeling of security, while facilitating easy movement throughout.